Back to blog

 Your sales team closes deals by promising integrations.
 "We'll have FreshBooks by Q2."
 "Sage integration is on the roadmap."
 Each promise seems reasonable in isolation.
 Together, they create an impossible backlog.

 Product managers face zero-sum trade-offs.
 Build the Gusto integration to unlock mid-market deals, or fix the Xero sync issues affecting existing customers?
 Add support for American Express's API to close that enterprise account, or improve the core payment reconciliation feature everyone uses?
+Custom integrations creep in through the back door.
+A strategic customer needs a specific field from QuickBooks that your standard integration doesn't support, and another requires real-time sync instead of your current 15-minute polling.
+These "small customizations" accumulate into unmaintainable special cases.

 The integration backlog becomes a GTM bottleneck.
 Deals stall waiting for specific provider support.
-Expansion into new verticals requires months of integration work before you can even demo to prospects.
+Expansion into new verticals requires months of integration work before you can demo to prospects.
 Your competitors announce new integrations monthly while you're still fixing last quarter's implementations.

 The Fintech Acceleration Effect